KSP-RO/RP-1/Notes/probeExperiments.md

 ###Science Experiments

 - Barometer
-- Cosmic Ray
+- Spectrophotometer (The cosmic rays seem to contain unusually heavy nuclei)
 - Magnetometer
 - Electrostatic
-- Geiger Counter
+- Geiger Counter (The probe seems to have found radiation belts, but the tape breaks)

 ###Cost